ohammond1/605FinalProject/README.md

 git clone https://github.com/ohammond1/605FinalProject.git

 ### Running CHTC Code
-All of the code to run code on the chtc code is included in the chtc_code folder.
-It can be created into a tar, uploaded to chtc, and run.
+All of the code to run code on the chtc code is included in the projectCHTC.tar.gz and can be run by untaring and submitted with a DAG.
 To run the parallel jobs use
 ```
 condor_dagman wsb.dag
 ```